Parx-3DS/Parx-GDI/README.md

 #Two or three other personal request of all

-please
-send emailto: "Athabasca U" so I "Kenneth Dwayne Lee :: Dob.
+pleasesend emailto: "Athabasca U" so I "Kenneth Dwayne Lee :: Dob.
 Jan 10 1972" may obtain rendering from their "Approval Program" of the alumni & or computer science faculty  >>  fst_success@athabascau.ca
 Via Phone: 1-819-205-2321
 Co.
 Kenneth Dwayne Lee
 78 "A" Rue.
 Garneau, Gatineau Qc.
 J8X-1S2 Canada